Previously, I discussed the top flea foggers, but in this post, we’ll cover how you can get rid of cat flea eggs.

 How to Get Rid of Flea Eggs on Cats Step By Step

 1. Bathe the cat with a flea shampoo

-Cat flea shampoo has insecticides will kills the adult frees and thus break their life-cycle to stop them from further egg-laying.
+Cat flea shampoo has insecticides that will kill the adult frees and thus break their life-cycle to stop them from further egg-laying.
 In this early bathing process, some of the flea eggs will be washed off from the cat’s fur.

 2. Brush the cat’s fur using a Flea comb

-Ensure that the combing process is thorough on the cat’s chest and neck since fleas love the area.
+Ensure that the combing process is thorough on the cat’s chest and neck since fleas love the area – try flea control methods.